HachiroSan/AzanBot-Twitter/README.md

   <h3 align="center">AzanBot-Twitter</h3>

   <p align="center">
-    AzanBot is a Malaysia Islamic prayer alert bot for Twitter.
+    AzanBot is a Malaysia-based Islamic prayer alert bot for Twitter.
 It's a simple script based on Python 3.
 Data source from Jabatan Kemajuan Islam Malaysia.
     <br />
     <br />
     <a href="#Installation">Installation</a>